 The person hired can terminate the agreement if the leader makes it difficult, causes or allow the environment to be toxic, and add tasks to the job that were not agreed upon, without adding to their compensation.
 It’s up to the leader to provide the best ecosystem possible for those they lead to do their job.

 A strong leader ensures others in the environment understand the ecosystem and culture.
 Lead by example.
 If people you’ve brought into the culture or promoted into a leadership role make it difficult for others to do their job, it’s your responsibility to intervene, as you have the agreement with both parties.

 The people you lead rely on you to not just bring people who will produce for the company, but people who will add to the ability for everyone to flourish in your business ecosystem.
 Leaders who Show Up Strong keep people who enable others and the culture to flourish and remove toxic people.

 When promoting from within for management and leadership roles, ask yourself, “does this person exhibit prosperous leadership qualities or am I promoting them for their performance or knowledge?”

 THE BOSS MINDSET IS ANTIQUATED AND MUST BE RETIRED

 The word “boss” is derived from the word “master.”
-Have you ever known the word “boss” or “master” to evoke feelings of joy and empowerment?
+Have you ever known the word “boss” or “master” to evoke feelings of joy and empowerment in those not granted that title?
 Maybe in some situations, but not in any work environment I’ve ever witnessed.

 When treating another human being as property or subordinate, it’s demeaning and strips them of their dignity, their worth, their power.
 That mentality is not conducive to fostering the sought-after “engagement” organizations profess to be seeking.